bolin0812/Monitor_Effect_Size/README.md

     │   │
     │   ├── repeat_times               <-- Find the optimal number of repeatition that generates stable CI range.
     │   │
-    │   ├── precheck_metrics           <-- Precheck the stability & effectiveness of metrics with simulation amd behavior datasets
+    │   ├── precheck_metrics           <-- Precheck the stability & effectiveness of metrics with simulation or behavior datasets
     │   │
     │   ├── monitor_scores             <-- Build one pipeline for users to monitor scores of selected metrics.
     │   │